muratk3n/thirdwave/en/tweets/2020/week11b.md

 ---

-People are locally minded - and that's fine.
+People are so locally minded (and that's fine).
 There has been constant intnl news abt cov19, there were cases all around Tiggerland but nothing in Tiggerland.
 Clearly the inbred officials were hiding it.
 No peep from people tho..
 It wasnt until gov announced the 1st case, then tigger started talking about it, see ppl at the markets etc. It's important to realize this - people __rely__ on governance, nationally.
 Especially at times of despair.

 *2020-3-12 10:4:25*